-One of the most important issues for distributed generation is to avoid a condition known as islanding.
-Islanding is a situation where a portion of the utility system that contains both loads and a distributed generation source becomes separated from the remainder of the utility system but remains energized.
+One of the most important issues for distributed energy resources is to avoid a condition known as islanding.
+Islanding is a situation where a portion of the utility system that contains both loads and a distributed energy resource source becomes separated from the remainder of the utility system but remains energized.

 The primary concern is a situation where a fault occurs on the distribution system and automatic isolation of a utility protective device occurs.
-Since automatic reclosing is normally used on distribution systems to clear temporary faults it is essential that the distributed generation disconnects from the distribution system before the first automatic reclose occurs.
-The concern is that if the distributed generation does not disconnect fast enough: a) the distributed generation may feed the fault; and b) when the utility protective device(s) tries to reclose, it will be closing back in on a line that is being supplied by distributed generation resulting in possible equipment damage, overloading or power quality issues.
+Since automatic reclosing is normally used on distribution systems to clear temporary faults it is essential that the distributed energy resource disconnects from the distributed energy resource does not disconnect fast enough: a) the distributed energy resource may feed the fault; and b) when the utility protective device(s) tries to reclose, it will be closing back in on a line that is being supplied by a distributed energy resource resulting in possible equipment damage, overloading or power quality issues.